starmaker2130/lyoko-vraudioplayer/README.md

-# VRAudioPlayer
+# LyokoVRAudioPlayer

 _for kiesse and melissa_

-an audio player for web VR experiences and distributed applications
+an audio player for distributed immersive applications built in Lyoko

-The **_VRAudioPlayer_** generates an audio player that users can experience in virtual reality through a web browser on most mobile, laptop, desktop, or tablet devices.
+The **_LyokoVRAudioPlayer_** generates an audio player that users can experience in virtual reality through a pARk browser on most mobile, laptop, desktop, or tablet devices.
 Experiences are produced using Three.js/AFrame to achieve a secure, cross-platform standard for sharing audio on the Immersive Web.

 Developers can implement the module in both modular server-side and non-modular client-side applications with just a few lines of JavaScript code.